Creek project completion delayed, detours near art museum will continue through 2022

 For now, all the museum can do is go with the flow and wait.

 “I realize it is an inconvenience.
-But, in the long run, it is going to make the museum so much better and area so much better.
+But, in the long run, it is going to make the museum so much better,” she said.

-For more information about the Fassnight Creek Stormwater Improvement projects, visit https://www.springfieldmo.gov/5163/Fassnight-Creek-Stormwater-Improvement-P
+Click here for more information about the Fassnight Creek Stormwater Improvement project.